amirongit/notecode/elasticsearchInAction.md

         }
     }
     ```
-- fetches documents whose identifier is present in "identifiers"
 - terms query can also be used with "_id" field
 ### The Exists Query
+- fetches documents which have "field" as one of their fields
 - exists query object
     ```
     {